St. Louis Shakespeare Festival

 Print Media

-Silhouettes of Valentine and Proteus face inward to gaze at the figure of their shared love interest Silvia — forming a heart.
-The dueling protagonists’ heads are filled with two key settings: the city of Verona and a nearby forest.
+Our event marketing company crafted silhouettes of Valentine and Proteus.
+The dueling protagonists gaze inwardly at the figure of their shared love interest, Silvia, forming a heart.
+Their heads are filled with two key settings: the city of Verona and a nearby forest.

 To connect to the artwork created for The Tempest, the Two Gentlemen of Verona poster utilizes a watercolor treatment.
 However, it carves its own path with a distinctive color palette and unique icons.